kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 ##### Dynamic Validation

-Admission Controller:

-* The admission controller should validate the following rules.
+The admission controller should validate the following rules.
 If a rule is violated, it should return an error to the user:
   * When the pod-level `minAllowed` is set by the user, the sum of container-level `minAllowed` values must be equal to or greater than the pod-level constraint.
   * When the pod-level `maxAllowed` is set by the user, the sum of container-level `maxAllowed` values must be equal to or less than the pod-level constraint.